 - The General Fund is the government's primary operating fund.
-It accounts for all financial resources of the general government, except those required to be accounted for in another fund. - The Library Gift Construction Fund is used to account for a portion of the activity associated with the Sherborn Library renovation and expansion project. - The Fire Ladder Truck Fund is used to account for all activity related with the purchase of a new fire truck for the Sherborn Fire Department.
+It accounts for all financial resources of the general government, except those required to be accounted for in another fund. - The Library Construction Fund is used to account for the activity associated with the Sherborn Library renovation and expansion project. - The Fire Ladder Truck Fund is used to account for all activity related with the purchase of a new fire truck for the Sherborn Fire Department.